 Devon Cream Tea

-Home-baked scone served with Hogs Bottom strawberry jam, Devon clotted cream, and a pot of tea or coffee – £6
+Home-baked scone with Hogs Bottom strawberry jam, Devon clotted cream and your choice of tea or coffee.